teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 ---

 Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post is about raising capital for technology startups, finding the right investors, and putting together a persuasive pitch deck.
+Check out our [seed round](/raising-capital-for-startups-seed-round/) post for more specifics on raising an initial round of funding.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.